April 13, 2022

 Bloomberg Philanthropies’ Vibrant Ocean Initiative partners with and supports Oceana’s work around the globe to restore the ocean and improve the lives of the billions of people that depend on it.
 Bloomberg is also helping to support the Our Ocean Conference, which serves as a launchpad for building a broad-based coalition of governments, civil society, and fishing industry to increase transparency and accountability, give stakeholders an informed voice in fisheries management, and stop IUU fishing and human rights abuses at sea.

-For organizations and government officials interested in the newly announced global coalition for fisheries transparency, please contact email@example.com.
+For organizations and government officials interested in the newly announced coalition for fisheries transparency, please contact Maisie Pigeon at email@example.com.